CSB5/OPERA-MS/README.md

 make
 perl OPERA-MS.pl CHECK_DEPENDENCY
 ```
-If you encounter any problems during the installation, or if some third party sofware binaries are not functional on your system, please see the [**Dependencies**](#dependencies) section.
+If you encounter any problems during the installation, or if some third party software binaries are not functional on your system, please see the [**Dependencies**](#dependencies) section.

 A set of test files and a sample configuration file is provided to test out the OPERA-MS pipeline.
 To run OPERA-MS on the test data-set, simply use the following commands (please note that the test script runs with 2 cores which is also the minimum.):
 ```
 cd OPERA-MS/test_files
-perl ../OPERA-MS.pl\
+perl ../OPERA-MS.pl \
-    --contig_file contigs.fasta\
+    --contig-file contigs.fasta \
-    --short-read1 R1.fastq.gz\
+    --short-read1 R1.fastq.gz \
-    --short-read2 R2.fastq.gz\
+    --short-read2 R2.fastq.gz \
-    --long-read long_read.fastq\
+    --long-read long_read.fastq \
     --out-dir RESULTS 2> log.err
 ```
 This will assemble a low diversity mock community in the folder **OPERA_MS_output**.